How Much Does Title Insurance Cost?

 What is title insurance?

-Title insurance policies help shield lenders and home buyers from previously undisclosed title defects or problems during a property’s transfer of ownership, including public record errors, undisclosed liens, and illegal deeds.
+Title insurance policies protect lenders and home buyers from title problems — including public record errors, undisclosed liens, and illegal deeds — during a property’s transfer of ownership.

-In the event of a title dispute during or after the sale, the title insurance company may be responsible for covering some or all of the associated costs specified by the policy.
+If there's a title dispute during or after the sale, the title insurance company may be responsible for covering some or all of the associated costs (e.g., legal costs, the cost of the home) specified by the policy.

 There are two types of title insurance policies:

-Title insurance is different from homeowner's insurance; it won't pay for damages to your home or your possessions and doesn't include any personal liability coverage.
+Title insurance is different than homeowner's insurance.
+The former doesn't cover damages to your physical home and possessions and doesn't include any personal liability coverage.

 How much is title insurance?

-Title insurance costs can vary, but for a typical home, expect to pay around $2,000, all-in, for title insurance.
+Title insurance costs can vary, but for a typical home, expect to pay around $2,000 or more.
+This number is a combination of three categories of fees:

 • Owner's title insurance policy premiums (~0.4%): The price of the policy that protects the homeowner.

-• Lender's title insurance policy premiums (~0.1%): The cost of the lender's title insurance policy.
+• Lender's title insurance policy premiums (~0.1%): The price of the policy that protects the lender.
 This policy is typically much less expensive than the owner's policy.

-• Title fees (>$1,000): The title insurance company will charge you for the work associated with issuing the policy.
+• Title fees (~$1,000): The price of the work the title insurance company did to issue the policy.
 Typical fees include title abstract, deed preparation, and title closing fees.
 Costs can vary dramatically depending on where you live and the title company you choose.

 Title insurance costs by policy type

-The cost of your owner's title insurance premiums will depend on what type of policy you purchase.
-We found that the cost difference between basic and enhanced policies was around 11%.
+The cost of your owner's title insurance premiums depends on the type of policy you purchase.

-There are currently two types of owner’s title insurance policies certified by the American Land Title Association® (ALTA), the trade association that represents the title insurance industry nationwide.
+Two types of owner’s title insurance policies are certified by the American Land Title Association® (ALTA), the trade association that represents the title insurance industry nationwide.

 Coverage*